Hat’s the spirit: Salty the seahorse gets new headgear

 Community members look on as the hat is installed.

-From left: Noah Knowles, Mary Dermody and Sarah French Storer watch the hat installation.
+From left: Noah McMullen, Mary Dermody and Sarah French Storer watch the hat installation.
 MATTAPOISETT — Salty the seahorse, Mattapoisett’s fiberglass marine sculpture at the crossroads of North Street and Route 6, donned a new holiday accessory Saturday.

 The Mattapoisett Land Trust has installed a Santa hat on the sea creature for years, and a replacement for the aging old one was placed on the statue Dec.
 6.